glennj/exercism.io/pharo-smalltalk/allergies/README.md

 # Allergies

+Welcome to Allergies on Exercism's Pharo Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Given a person's allergy score, determine whether or not they're allergic to a given item, and their full list of allergies.

 An allergy test produces a single numeric score which contains the